All Episodes

 But then somebody in the Scott Walker campaign must have said something about Trump because now Trump is going after Scott Walker big time, talking about what a mess Wisconsin is.

-And I have to tell you, this is this is uh, you know, Walker's one of the stars of this Republican field, in my in my opinion.
+And I have to tell you, this is, you know, Walker's one of the stars of this Republican field, in my opinion.

-But Trump is is demonstrating here you if you're gonna go after him, if you're even gonna offer a one-word insult about him, he's gonna come back at you.
+But Trump is demonstrating here, if you're going to go after him, if you're even going to offer a one-word insult about him, he's going to come back at you.

 And this was during a campaign event in Oscaloosa, Iowa on Saturday.